 Akira Inoue – A Champion of EHS

-The award is named after the late Akira Inoue, past president and representative director of Tokyo Electron Limited and a former member of the SEMI Board of Directors.
+The award was inspired by the late Akira Inoue, past president and representative director of Tokyo Electron Limited and a former member of the SEMI Board of Directors.
 Akira Inoue was a champion of environmental protection and employee health and safety within the semiconductor industry.
 He encouraged semiconductor equipment and material suppliers, laboratories, chip manufacturers, related industry associations and government organizations to collaborate on EHS development.
 His efforts were instrumental in establishing the SEMI EHS Division.
 Mr. Inoue was an impassioned and articulate advocate of environmental responsibility and truly believed that it must permeate our industry.
 He felt that environmental health and safety issues should be considered for the long term, and that the current generation must not leave a tremendous bill to be paid in the future by our children and grandchildren.

-Nominations for the 2011 Award
+Nominations for the 2016 Award

-Nominations for the 2011 Award are currently being accepted.
+Nominations for the 2016 Award are currently being accepted.
 Nominations criteria include demonstrated contribution, impact and strategic value.